A lush forest pathway with tall green trees and dense vegetation creating a tranquil and shaded environment.

 NRCS Grant Work – Invasive Plant Removal

-Work under this grant will begin our mission of preserving and conserving the natural habitats within the park.
+As recommended in the Detweiler Park Master Site Plan, work under this grant will begin our mission of preserving and conserving the natural habitats within the park.
 Invasive plants can crowd out native species, reduce wildlife habitat, and affect the overall health of the park.
 By carefully removing them, we are helping native plants and animals thrive for years to come.

 Natural Resource Conservation Service Letter